Belief in leprechauns and other magical creatures were once widespread in Ireland, according to LiveScience.com.

 2. Leprechauns are shoemakers.
-Some researches claim that the word leprechaun came from the Irish 'leath bhrogan,' meaning shoemaker, said to be the sprites' main vocation.
+Some researchers claim that the word leprechaun came from the Irish 'leath bhrogan,' meaning shoemaker, said to be the sprites' main vocation.

 3. If you happen to come across a leprechaun, be sure to hold on to him.
 According to Irish legends, people lucky enough to capture a leprechaun can barter his freedom for three wishes.
 But dealing with a leprechaun can be a tricky proposition.

 4. A leprechaun is a trickster figure who cannot be trusted.
 Folklorist Carol Rose offers a typical tale of leprechaun trickery in her encyclopedia "Spirits, Fairies, Leprechauns, and Goblins," it concerns "a man who managed to get a leprechaun to show him the bush in the field where his treasure was located.
 Having no spade [shovel], the man marked the tree with one of his red garters, then kindly released the sprite and went for a spade.
 Returning almost instantly he found that every one of the numerous trees in the field sported a red garter!"

 5. Like most fairies, leprechauns have a distinctive sound associated with them.
 While the Irish banshee can be identified by a mournful wail, leprechauns are recognized by the tap-tap-tapping of a tiny cobbler hammer, driving nails into shoes, that announces they are near.